sup/self-paced-moocs/README.md

 # self-paced-moocs
 Although large repositories of online courses exist, many of the classes on sites like Coursera and Udacity are either not free or are available during specified time periods.
-This is a list of high quality, self-paced MOOCs covering computer science topics that fit the following criteria:
+This is a list of high quality, self-paced online courses or MOOCs covering computer science topics that fit the following criteria:

 * Free
 * Self-Paced